Nonparametric estimation of the fragmentation kernel based on a PDE stationary distribution approximation: Estimation of the division kernel

 \subsubsection{Assumptions on h}

-First, assumptions on the density $h$ are needed in the sequel.
-Of course, since $h$ is the density of a symmetric distribution on $[0,1]$, it satisfies $\int h(x)dx =1$ and $\int xh(x)dx = 1/2$.
+First, assumptions on the density $h$ are needed.
+Of course, since $h$ is the density of a symmetric probability distribution on $[0,1]$, it satisfies $\int h(x)dx =1$ and $\int xh(x)dx = 1/2$.
 For the proofs, we will also need the following condition. \begin{assumption} The function $h$ is of class $\Co^\beta$ on $[0,1]$, for some $\beta> 3$: the function $h$ is $[\beta]$ times differentiable (where $[\beta]$ is the largest integer smaller than $\beta$) and the derivative of order $[\beta]$ is $\beta-[\beta]$ H\"older continuous.\\ Moreover, we assume that there exists a positive integer $\nu_0\geq 2$ such that for all $k\in \{0,\dots,\nu_0\}$, $h^{(k)}(0)=0$. \end{assumption} Under Assumption \ref{assump:moment-h}, $h$ can take positive values only on $(0,1)$, and the function $g$ introduced previously is supported on $\R_-$. \begin{remark} Assumption \ref{assump:moment-h} implies \eqref{hyp:temporaire}.
 For $t\in (0,1)$, by Taylor's formula, there exists indeed $\theta\in (0,1)$ such that: which is integrable in the neighborhood of 0 (the sum in the right hand side being 0 if $\nu_0+1>[\beta]-1$. \end{remark} This remark shows that, under Assumption \ref{assump:moment-h}, the results of Proposition~\ref{prop:renorm2} are hence available to justify our approximation to start with a sample of i.i.d. random variables with density $N(x)$.
-We also have the following result that will be needed to show consistency (the proof is in Appendix \ref{app:lemmas}): \begin{lemma} Under Assumption \ref{assump:moment-h}:\\ (i) the first eigenvector $N$ of the eigenproblem \eqref{eq:eigenvalue} satisfies
+We also have the following proposition that will be essential to show consistency and derive rates of convergence (the proof is in Appendix \ref{app:lemmas}): \begin{proposition} Under Assumption \ref{assump:moment-h}:\\ (i) the first eigenvector $N$ of the eigenproblem \eqref{eq:eigenvalue} satisfies

 (ii) $M$ is of class $\Co^{[\beta]}$ and its Fourier transform $M^*$ satisfies: